 Actually, students can start composing music from as early as their first few lessons at the piano, without any of this prior knowledge.

 All they need is a simple framework to get them actively creating their first compositions by rote.

 By now most of us teachers know all about teaching music by rote.
 It’s the method of teaching students patterns to play through watching and imitation, without any knowledge of the deeper concepts of the music such as rhythm, notation, or even piano key names.

 Students simply watch, imitate and memorise.

-Composing by rote is a concept that I thought up which means students watch, imitate and memorise patterns that you play to them, which they can then adapt to create their own patterns for their compositions.
+Composing with patterns is where students watch, imitate and memorise patterns that you play to them, which they can then adapt to create their own patterns for their compositions.

-Another phrase for it could be composing by pattern.
+Another phrase for it could be composing by rote.

 What Are Musical Patterns?

 Musical patterns appear everywhere in music.
 Patterns, as the word suggests, are ideas or musical fragments or cells that repeat.
 Patterns can be rhythmic, melodic, harmonic, structural, textural, instrumental: the list goes on…

 Because patterns are repeatable they are generally highly memorable and easily learnt.